 In the case I described earlier, I probably ‘lost’ my clients when I started explaining the process of desensitizing and counter conditioning.
 My clients were overwhelmed by the sheer size of the task and might have concluded that the status quo after all might be easier to maintain then thechange.

 Before embarking on the dog’s behaviour change I could have discussed the benefits and costs of ‘just living with it’ and the benefits and costs of embarking on this process.
 This helps to understand the situation better and can emphasize the benefits of change.

-These clients cannot go out without being worried because the dog vocalizes and neighbours complain on a regular basis.
-This is highly stressful for the dog and the owners.
-If the dog was able to spend some time on his own the owner could have a social life again.
-It also shows that the cost of ‘living with it’ is high and not feasible in the long term.
+These clients cannot go out without being worried because the dog vocalises and neighbours complain on a regular basis.
+This is highly stressful for the dog and their human.
+If the dog was able to spend some time on their own, their human could have a social life again.
+It also shows that the cost of living with it is high and not feasible in the long term.

 I could have asked a scaling question, meaning that the client rates on a scale of one to ten how important it is for them to change right now.
 This gives me an indication on how big the ‘burden of suffering’ is and depending on this design a behaviour modification program that matches their level of motivation for change.
 I also should have listened more to the ifs and buts.